 Standard College's nursing programs are intensive.
-They require maximum attention and attendance to ensure a successful learning experience.
+Academic engagement requires a commitment to class preparation and attendance to ensure a successful learning experience.
 Students are expected to be present at all classes and clinical practicum at the times indicated on the schedule.
-The attendance policy is designed to assure sufficient training time is provided, enabling students to successfully pass all courses.
-At least 90% attendance is required for each course.
+The attendance policy is designed to assure that students have the most effective opportunity to gain command of course concepts and materials to successfully pass all courses.
+Students at Standard College are expected to attend a minimum of 90% of the total class hours for each course.